DKarandikar/xray/encrypted_traffic/CategoryApproach/readme.md

 3.1.
 If this is run and the IP list changes, need to delete features.csv before next step
 4. Run `BurstFeatureExtraction.py` to extract features for bursts
 5. (OPTIONAL) Run `RemoveNoiseBursts.py` to get rid of all smaller bursts (background noise <30kB)

+## Live capture

+To use live capture wireshark (Tshark) has to be configured to not need root to run